ZentaChain/Zentachain/README.md

 Zentachain is a privacy-focused IoT blockchain networking project that is focused on offline communication and data storage.
 Innovative and useful solutions are provided for issues of security and data ownership.
 An open-source project that aims to connect decentralized networks, cloud services like IPFS, dynamic routing, and mesh networking.

-The Zentachain initiative rewards users who participate in the Zentamesh activities with native cryptocurrency CHAIN, and it encourages users to support the network.
-It provides a method for people and businesses to stay safe without having to worry about centralized eavesdropping or surveillance.
-Privacy, discretion, and freedom of Telecommunication are among Zentachain's solutions.
+The Zentachain initiative rewards users who participate in Zentamesh activities with the native cryptocurrency CHAIN and encourages users to support the network.
+It provides a way for people and businesses to stay secure without worrying about centralized networking.
+Privacy, data protection, and decentralized telecommunications are among Zentachain's solutions.

 Zentachain uses a hybrid encryption technique in its products, using several encryptions to protect sensitive information, data, and communications.
 The Zentalk decentralized application is not just a messenger application as it exists today like other ones which are most like a centralized network.